events555/Rbuild/README.md

 # Rbuild

-Folders: chat, icons, manual_builds, request, server, and shop
+Folders: chat, icons, manual_builds, inventory, request, server, and shop

 - chat: refer to Lance's branch for more info on how the chat works; all I did was change the port to 3001 so the server.js can run with the chat_server.js
 employee: contains admin user database management(frontend to change user's roles & delete users from the database).
 You must be running an http server (like apache) and you must have a user in the database with the username 'admin' and role 'Admin'.
 If you do not have an 'admin' user in your user database, uou can first run the login_register.html in the manual_builds folder to register admin.
+- icons: company logo (large and small versions)
 - inventory: contains the .csv files with the product data.
 Also there should be a loadCSV.sql file which will help you load in the file into the databases.
 Be sure to change the directory and you might have issues loading the files in b/c certain settings are not enabled.
 You can just put it in your MySQL data folder if you have trouble.
 - manual_builds: contains the man_build html page which is where the user can create their own PC build themselves.
 Pressing a "Choose [part]" button brings out an iframe that has the shop_popout.html file which will be connected to the main database.
 (TO DO).
 Pressing "add to cart" for any item on the shop_popout will update the main man_build.html page with the item and the price.
 This folder also contains the login_register.html which is done.
 The login_register.html will be loaded with the man_build and request_form.html (TO DO).
 You need to be running an http server (like apache) in order for this page to be able to work and store cookies.
 You can ignore shop_ex.html that was for testing.
 - request: contains the request_form.html.
 It is not fully done yet: I want to add some more stuff to the page and I need to connect it with our database.  thank_you.html is loaded when the user submits the form.